 - Understand your price range.
 Depending on how things go in proceedings, your financial situation could worsen.
 Not necessarily because your lawyer didn’t do a good job, but because of all the factors surrounding your divorce.

-- You only get one free consultation!
-Ask every related question that comes to mind so you leave the lawyer’s office knowing where you stand from a confidence standpoint.
+- Ask every related question that comes to mind so you leave the lawyer’s office knowing where you stand from a confidence standpoint.
 Any advice from that point forward will cost money.

 There is an option to avoid litigation…